bryanlin16899/blogmd/Effortlessly Launch Your App on AWS. A Step-by-Step Deployment Guide.md

 [[technical]]

-Today, I have an personal website app built on nextjs want to deploy on production and run in docker.
+I have an personal website app built on nextjs want to deploy on production and run in docker.
 This article teach you deploy an docker container on AWS step by step.

 ## Create a EC2 VM
 First, you need an AWS account.